westlicht/performer/_pages/manual/index.md

 <h4>Layer Selection</h4>

 Sequence data is organized in layers (see [Note Track](#concepts-note-track) and [Curve Track](#concepts-curve-track)).
 Press `F1`, `F2`, `F3`, `F4` or `F5` to select different layers.
 The currently selected layer is shown in the header and the graphical representation of the sequence will change accordingly.
 Note that each function button can represent a group of layers, in which case pressing the same function button repeatedly will cycle through the layers contained in the group.
+Press `SHIFT` + `F[1-5]` to quickly switch to the first layer of a group.

 The following layers are available in _Note_ mode: